 After decades of witnessing these patterns, it was when I studied brain and developmental science that I discovered how behavioral management makes teachers and parents focus on behaviors rather than their causes.
 Once I began taking a deeper look into what behaviors reveal about what a child needs from relationships and from the environment, I began to see better results.
 And the teams I worked with began to appreciate behavioral challenges for the information they provided about the support a child needed.
 When we began looking beneath the iceberg’s water line, we could see what the child was reacting to, and we could better understand the meaning of the child’s behavior.

 A prime example: Jalene’s teachers learned that there was a reason she darted through the hallways.
 When she heard voices reverberating against the concrete walls and tile floors, the sound sent her nervous system into a “fight-or-flight” response.
 Running was her way of subconsciously and adaptively protecting herself.

-Once they understood the cause of Jalene’s psychological stress, her teachers stopped blaming her and instead acted with compassion.
+Once they understood the cause of Jalene’s psychological stress, her teachers and parents stopped blaming her and instead acted with compassion.
 The behavior plan then shifted, focusing on changing the behavior not of the girl, but of the teacher and classroom aide.
 When they accompanied Jalene through the hallway, they stayed close to support her.
 They also arranged for her to wear pretty pink earmuffs as they walked with her, holding her hand and gazing at her with affection and warmth instead of judgment.
 All of this proved effective.
 The hallway became infused with cues of safety rather than threat for Jolene, and the running episodes subsided.

 Our education system is working from a model that views behaviors in isolation of the child’s body, mind and relationships.
 We can all spread the message about a new paradigm that replaces behavior science with brain-based informed practices with compassion at the core.